alonso-herreros/uni-tapp-exercises/2. TCP/TCP Questions.md

 What is the RTO?
 What parameters does the Jacobson algorithm take into account for calculating the retransmission timer?
 Why is it necessary to have a good estimate of the RTT?

+> **Answer**
+>
+> RTO stands for "retransmission timeout".
+It is the timeout before an unacknowledged segment is
+> retransmitted.
+>
+> The Jacobson algorithm only uses the Smooth RTT ($RTT_S$) in order to calculate the RTO.
+>
+> A good RTO estimate is necessary to avoid redundant rentransmission while also resending lost
+> segments quickly.
+If it's too low, there could be retransmission of segments that arrived
+> correctly if the ACK takes longer than expected to arrive.
+If it's too high, there may be wasted
+> time waiting for an ACK that would never arrive.

 ## Question 9
 What does the Karn/Partridge algorithm consist of?